trickstercache/trickster/docs/supported-origin-types.md

 ### InfluxDB

-Trickster 1.0 Beta has experimentala support for InfluxDB.
+Trickster 1.0 Beta has experimental support for InfluxDB.
 Once Trickster 1.0 leaves beta and has a GA release, InfluxDB will be fully supported.
 Specify `influxdb` as the Origin Type when configuring Trickster.